DanAndersen/cupola/README.md

 - An Oculus Rift
 - Google Chrome (>= version 26)
+- Windows (or maybe Linux) -- OSX is currently not working, due to some issues with the Chrome USB API: http://developer.chrome.com/apps/app_usb.html#caveats
 - [The Cupola VR Viewer app](https://chrome.google.com/webstore/detail/cupola-vr-viewer/ngcnmbgbpmcjbogdkmpeloilgllfneac), available on the Chrome Web Store
 - A URL to a VR webpage using cupola.js to handle incoming orientation data